top of page

 NATURE & BOTANY

 We have chickens!
 And a coop to tend.
 Our School Yard, nearby Fuches Pond and Crab Meadow offer us numerous opportunities each year to solidify a Learner’s understanding of the natural world.
 Nature skills, animal care and botany are key components of the AEC.
-Children master soil preparation, propagation, seasonal planting, pruning, fertilizing and harvesting through our Seed-to-Market program.
+Children master soil preparation, propagation, seasonal planting, pruning, fertilizing and harvesting through our Seed to Market and Food on Mars Programs.

 SPANISH LANGUAGE